Maister37/LinkGrabber/README.md

 * [Risks](#risks)

 ## General info
-This script takes in a file named "keywords.txt" located in the same directory as the script itself, and returns two .csv files:
+This script takes in a file named "keywords.txt" located in the same directory as the script itself, and returns two .csv files in the same directory:
 - First one named "links.csv" containing first 10 links of google search results for each word located in "keywords.txt".
 - Second one named "results.csv" containing all the words from "keywords.txt" associated with the number of google results they yield.